RosettaCommons/documentation/application_documentation/tools/Tools.md

 `tools/mhc_energy_tools/mhc_score.py` to perform epitope scoring on FASTA, PDB, or raw peptides, with basic reporting and plotting capabilities.
 `tools/mhc_energy_tools/mhc_gen_db.py` to generate SQL databases from FASTA or PDB files, with design space being specified from a CSV file or a PSSM.

+### AMBRose (AMBER molecular dynamics intercompatibility)

+AMBRose is a PyRosetta package for easily working with AMBER.
+Its documentation can be found [here,](https://www.rosettacommons.org/docs/wiki/AMBRose) and the package itself is found at `tools/AmbRose/ambrose`.

 ### Unclassified

 main/source/external/R/BranchAngleOptimizer.R